chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl/index.md

 | ---------------------------- | ------------- | ------------- |
 | Memory Allocations Benchmark | 102.25 sec    | 51.01 sec     |

-Excessive memory allocations [can cause musl (used by Alpine) to perform up to **2x slower** than glibc (used by Wolfi)]{.mark}.
+Excessive memory allocations can cause musl (used by Alpine) to perform up to **2x slower** than glibc (used by Wolfi).
 Therefore, a memory-intensive application needs to be wary of performance issues when migrating to the musl-alpine ecosystem.
 Technical details on why memory allocation (malloc) is slow can be found in the [musl discussion thread](https://musl.openwall.narkive.com/J9ymcXt2/what-s-wrong-with-s-malloc).

 Apart from memory allocations, multi-threading has also been problematic for musl (in [GitHub issues](https://github.com/rust-lang/rust/issues/70108) and [discussion threads](https://news.ycombinator.com/item?id=38616023)).
 Glibc provides a thread-safe system, while musl is not thread-safe.
 The POSIX standard only requires stream operations to be atomic; there are no requirements on thread safety, so musl does not provide additional thread-safe features.
 This means unexpected behavior or race conditions can occur during multiple threads.